André Messager: Early years

-Messager was born at Montluçon in central France on 30 December 1853, the son of Paul-Philippe-Émile Messager, a prosperous local tax collector, and his wife Sophie-Cornélie, née Lhôte de Selancy.
+Messager was born at Montluçon, Allier, in central France on 30 December 1853, the son of Paul-Philippe-Émile Messager, a prosperous local tax collector, and his wife Sophie-Cornélie, née Lhôte de Selancy.
 He recalled, "You would not find any musicians among my ancestors.
 When very young I learned the piano; but later on my intentions to become a composer met with such opposition from my father".
 At the age of seven he was sent as a boarder to a Marist school where he continued his interest in the piano.

 Towards the end of the 1860s disastrous stock-market speculation brought Messager's family financial ruin and they could no longer afford to keep him at the Marist school.
 They dropped their objection to music as a profession, viewing a post as a church organist as a respectable and steady career.
 He was awarded a bursary to study at the École Niedermeyer in Paris, an academy known for its focus on church music.
-This was at the time of the Paris Commune (1871), and to escape the violence in the city the school was temporarily evacuated to Switzerland.
+This was at the time of the Paris Commune uprising (1871), and to escape the violence in the city the school was temporarily evacuated to Switzerland.
 Messager studied piano with Adam Lausset, organ with Clément Loret, and composition with Eugène Gigout, Gabriel Fauré and (after leaving Niedermeyer's school) Camille Saint-Saëns.
 The musicologist Jean-Michel Nectoux comments that after his studies Messager developed into one of the finest orchestrators of the period.

 Fauré and Messager quickly moved from being master and pupil to being firm friends and occasional collaborators.
 In 1874 Messager succeeded Fauré as organiste du chœur (choir organist) at Saint-Sulpice, Paris, under the principal organist, Charles-Marie Widor.
 In 1876 he won the gold medal of the Société des Auteurs, Compositeurs et Editeurs de Musique with a symphony, the work being warmly received when performed by the Concerts Colonne at the Théâtre du Châtelet in January 1878.
 He won further prizes for his cantatas Don Juan et Haydée and Prométhée enchaîné.

 In 1879 Fauré and Messager travelled to Cologne to see Wagner's Das Rheingold and Die Walküre, and later to Munich for the complete Ring cycle, Die Meistersinger von Nürnberg and Tannhäuser; in 1888 they went to Bayreuth for Die Meistersinger and Parsifal.
 They frequently performed as a party piece their joint composition, the irreverent Souvenirs de Bayreuth (c.
 1888).
 This short, skittish piano work for four hands burlesques motifs from The Ring.
 The two composers had a more serious collaboration, their Messe des pêcheurs de Villerville (1881).